fwup-home/fwup/README.md

-require-fwup-version | Require a minimum version of fwup to apply this update (currently informational only) meta-product         | Product name meta-description     | Description of product or firmware update meta-version         | Firmware update version meta-author          | Author or company behind the update meta-platform        | Platform that this update runs on (e.g., rpi or bbb) meta-architecture    | Platform architectures (e.g., arm) meta-creation-date   | Timestamp when the update was created (automatically added).
+require-fwup-version | Require a minimum version of fwup to apply this update (currently informational only) meta-product         | Product name meta-description     | Description of product or firmware update meta-version         | Firmware version meta-author          | Author or company behind the update meta-platform        | Platform that this update runs on (e.g., rpi or bbb) meta-architecture    | Platform architectures (e.g., arm) meta-vcs-identifier  | A version control identifier for use in reproducing this image meta-misc            | Miscellaneous additional data.
+Format and contents are up to the user meta-creation-date   | Timestamp when the update was created (automatically added).
 If you want to force the timestamp, set the `NOW` environment variable. meta-fwup-version    | Version of fwup used to create the update (automatically added)